mishajib/vue-docker-boilerplate/README.md

 * `COMPOSE_CONVERT_WINDOWS_PATHS=1`
   Uncomment this line on Windows OS.
 That will tell Docker to interconvert unix/win paths.
-* `FRONTEND_DIR`
-  Absolute or relative path to the folder with cloned frontend repo.
 * `LISTEN_IP`
   IP address to listen incoming HTTP connections.
 If you already have `nginx` listening on `127.0.0.1:80` port then you can bind docker containers to listen on another IP (default `127.0.0.2`).